 The trustees have assessed the major risks to which the Charity is exposed, and are satisfied that systems are in place to mitigate exposure to the major risks.

 TRUSTEES' REPORT (INCLUDING DIRECTORS' REPORT) (CONTINUED)

 Financial Risk

-The level of membership has increased modestly during 2021.
-A pilot project to increase student membership has been successful.
+The level of membership rose in 2022 with increased interest in the Course Recognition scheme.
 The Board will continue to address the risk of membership by: